Avaiga/taipy-doc/docs/knowledge_base/demos/production_planning.md

 ![New scenario](images/production-planning-Scenario-Manager-new-scenario.png){width=80%}

-Click on “New Scenario” to launch the optimization algorithm, which quickly finds the optimal production levels, respecting the capacity constraints and optimizing costs.
+Click on "New Scenario" to launch the optimization algorithm, which quickly finds the optimal production levels, respecting the capacity constraints and optimizing costs.
 Results can be displayed as time series or pie charts, and different